Pratap-Rawal/buildskill/tob.md

 ## Theory of business is a Hypothesis for success of business.

-This after copying and pasting using cat and edited using vim.
+This after copying and pasting using cat and edited using vim. this is a line I am addding in terminal (ubuntu), since vscode did not update it.